 At Mozilla, we’re fiercely collaborative, sometimes to a productivity fault, but we really value consensus and consistent input from peers across the community and organization.
 Everything from a document, to a GitHub issue, to a meeting agenda, to a group email is often the collaborative work of several folks conducted in the embarrassingly transparent venues of open source.
 It can be intimidating but definitely helps you vet, iterate, argue openly, and ultimately, grow.

-I’ve been trying to grow toward more strategic and management roles, but I believe this is often the beaten trajectory of folks in industry.
-Personally, I value learning and am a voraciously productive person, so I think I’ll always be closer to implementation than broader strategic roles allow.
+I’m growing toward more strategic and management roles, but I believe this is often the beaten trajectory of folks in the industry.
+Personally, I value learning and am a voraciously productive person, so I’ll always be closer to implementation than broader strategic roles allow.
 To each her own.

 Aside from technical skills, what personality traits/characteristics make for an ideal candidate in your role?

 Empathy is key.
-It’s a soft but necessary skill to collaborate passionately and openly in the tech industry, and its absence is the root of a lot of strife.
+It’s a soft but necessary skill to collaborate passionately and openly in the tech industry.
+Its absence is the root of a lot of strife.

 I’m a better (and briefer) communicator, and quicker to adapt and learn new technologies through experience and practice.